ocsigen/ocsigenserver/README.md

 Local testings:
 ===============

- * run "make run.local" of "make run.opt.local"
+ * run "make run.local" or "make run.opt.local"
    in the ocsigen source directory.

  * open http://localhost:8080/index.html in your browser